 If the scenery is not enough to keep you loving Lauterbrunnen then watching the base jumpers flinging themselves from the cliff tops and soaring in their wingsuits towards the ground will leave you feeling mighty conflicted somewhere between amazed and horrified.
 On a clear day, there are loads of these guys jumping in the Lauterbrunnen Valley which is just phenomenal to watch.

 As long as they all manage to have successful landings!

 6. Bike Riding with kids in Lauterbrunnen Valley

 With a plethora of bike trails in the region you can choose between the cruisy terrain around the Lauterbrunnen Valley or along the river or alternately there are plenty of mountain trails to tempt the more daring.

 The Lauterbrunnen Valley trail is a kid-friendly bike ride along some flat and scenic roads.
 If you want to hire a bike I recommend Imboden Bike shop in Lauterbrunnen’s main street.
 They cater well for families with kid size bikes and trailers as well as all the safety gear.

 Heading past the Lauterbrunnen campground this route will give you a birds-eye view of the famous Lauterbrunnen valley waterfalls.
 In particular Trummelbach where you can take a walk behind the base of the falls.

 Grindelwald plays host to two fantastic kids’ playgrounds.
-Boasting innovative and a creative us of natural elements the adventure playgrounds at both Bort Station and Grindelwald town are worth spending some time.
+Boasting innovative designs and a creative use of natural elements the adventure playgrounds at both Bort Station and Grindelwald town are worth spending some time.
 They are impressively designed to challenge the most coordinated kids’ balance and strength.